blinskey/greek-reference/README.md

 ## Icons

-This project includes icons from <http://androidicons.com>.
+This project includes icons from <http://www.androidicons.com>.
 Since they're not licensed for redistribution, the icons are excluded from the repository.
 If you'd like to build the app yourself, you'll need to provide your own replacement icons.
+Sorry for the inconvenience.

+The app icon, which is also excluded from the repository, was constructed in part from an icon obtained from the "Boilerplate" icon set available at <http://www.android-icons.com>.
+The icon set is licensed under the Creative Commons Attribution 3.0 Unported License.
+See <http://creativecommons.org/licenses/by/3.0/> for details.

 ## Texts